riteshchandra122/riteshchandra122/README.md

 If you would like to help me with stuff or want me to help you out with something (ehm collaboration ehm), feel free to reach me on my mail (ritesh.chandra122@gmail.com) 📩
 Slide into my mail, i will get back to you

-- ⚡ I also love to network with new people.
+- ⚡ I also love to make new connections.
 If you want to connect do message to my media accounts attached.

 <h3 align="left">Connect with me:</h3>